IDinsight/ask-a-question/docs/components/huggingface-embeddings/index.md

+# Hugging Face Embeddings

-# Get more control of your data with Custom Embeddings
+_Get more control of your data by using open-source embeddings from Hugging Face_

 By default, AAQ uses
 [OpenAI text embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings)